 Who Pays for My Medical Bills After an Accident?

-Personal injury law is built on a fundamental truth: if someone causes you harm, they are responsible for paying your medical bills.
+Personal injury law is built on a fundamental truth: if someone causes you harm, they should be responsible for paying your medical bills.
 Compensation could come from the at-fault party directly, their company, or their insurer—it doesn't matter.
-As long as they're responsible for the accident, someone on their side has to pay your medical costs.
+If they're responsible for the accident, someone on their side should pay your medical costs.

 When Do My Medical Bills Get Paid?